-Natasha Prime has worked with youth in the Southern California region for over 25 years.
-She began her career with the Los Angeles Youth Network, in Hollywood, specializing in chronic runaway and homeless youth ages 12 to 23.
-She managed casework teams and conducted individual, family and group counseling.
+Natasha Prime, LCSW has worked with youth in the Los Angeles area for over 30 years.
+She began her career in Hollywood, working with chronic runaway and homeless youth where she managed casework teams and provided individual, family and group counseling.

 Natasha has worked in multiple settings including Child Protective Services, outpatient mental health, and most recently as a School Social worker in the South Pasadena School District for the past 15 years.
 During her tenure there, she held multiple positions, from Intervention Counselor for Elementary school children and their families, to Social Emotional Counselor for Special Education Students K-12, and primarily as the School Social Worker at the secondary level.
 She also provided staff development, parent and student trainings on depression, suicide prevention, anxiety, and self-harm among other issues.
 Natasha retired from the school system in 2023.